 For the first time in a decade, Royal Caribbean is heading back to Los Angeles.
-The amped-up Navigator of the Seas is sailing from the City of Angels starting November 2021, and there are plenty of reasons it makes for the ultimate short getaway: Easy three-, four- and five-night cruises, visits to beautiful destinations, like Catalina Island, California and Ensenada and Cabo San Lucas, Mexico; and a variety of experiences and activities on board for non-stop adventure and relaxation.
+The amped-up Navigator of the Seas is now sailing from the City of Angels, and there are plenty of reasons it makes for the ultimate short getaway: Easy three-, four- and five-night cruises, visits to beautiful destinations, like Catalina Island, California and Ensenada and Cabo San Lucas, Mexico; and a variety of experiences and activities on board for non-stop adventure and relaxation.

 We’ve put together the ultimate guide to enjoy what this city has to offer, from hot dining spots and soothing spas to picturesque bike trails and iconic cultural sights.